pbernalis/pbernalis/JavaTeacherManager/README.md

 ## Contact
-For any inquiries or access requests, please reach out via [LinkedIn](https://www.linkedin.com/in/pbernalis/) or email at [pbernalis@gmail.com](mailto:pbernalis@gmail.com).
+For any inquiries or access requests, please reach out via [LinkedIn](https://www.linkedin.com/in/pbernalis/).

 ## License